aleshaleksey/fansys23/01-quick-start.md

 4. Make characters.
 5. Play.

-Below the rules for making a character is briefly described.
+Below, one can find the rules for making a character.
 ____

 ## Making a character